-Together Family Physicians and the Colorado Academy of Family Physicians have been able to reach over 250,000 Colorado 4th & 5th graders with the Tar Wars message, helping children decide to live healthier, tobacco-free lives.
-The mission of Tar Wars is to educate students about being tobacco free, provide them with the tools to make positive decisions regarding their health, and promote personal responsibility for their well being.
+Tar Wars has reached over 250,000 Colorado 4th & 5th graders, helping children decide to live healthier, tobacco-free lives.
+The mission of the program is to educate students about being tobacco free, provide them with the tools to make positive decisions regarding their health, and promote personal responsibility for their well being.
 By utilizing a community-based approach to mobilize family physicians, educators, and other health care professionals, Tar Wars can accomplish its mission.

 Goals of the program are to:

 - Educate and motivate students to be tobacco free.

 - Mobilize health care professionals to become proactive in their community’s health education.